 These spicy red chillies might add some thrill to your taste buds, but did you know that they have many health benefits too?
 Let’s learn some amazing facts about this unforgiving spice!

 - There are over 400 different types of chillies around the world.

-- Despite all the pain they cause, chillies are natural painkillers.
+- Despite all the pain they cause, there are many benefits of organic red chilli powder regular as chillies are natural painkillers.